chimanaco/ofGeometryShaderExamples/README.md

 # oF-GeometryShader-Examples

-Examples for Geometry Shader with openFrameworks.
+Simple examples for Geometry Shader with openFrameworks.
 I made this since I couldn't find an example which is built with other than GLSL 1.2.<br>
 Tested with oF9.0 / Xcode 7.01 / OS 10.10.5.

 ![sample image](http://i.imgur.com/X3FG2PR.png "sample image")